VentionCo/senior-full-stack-test/README.md

 **Part 1: Coding Challenge - Build a Simplified Code Collaboration Tool**

 **Overview:**
 Develop a basic version of a code collaboration tool similar to `sharepad.io`.
 This exercise focuses on integrating simple front-end and back-end functionalities without real-time collaboration features.
+You are allowed to use open-source libraries to complete this test :)

 **Requirements:**